erizov/Professor/semester_3/lecture_13_integration_patterns/message_queue/README.md

 ### Short Description

-An asynchronous communication pattern where messages are stored in a queue until they can be processed.
+An asynchronous communication pattern where messages are stored in a queue until they can be processed by consumers.
+Solves problems like system decoupling, load leveling, and reliable message delivery.
+Example: Processing order notifications asynchronously so the main order service doesn't wait for email sending.
+Works by producers sending messages to queues, which store them until consumers are ready to process, ensuring reliable delivery.

 **Key Characteristics:**
 - **Time Complexity**: Varies